The Climate Center was established ~20+ years ago with an endowment from the Vetlesen Foundation .

 - REFERENCES (References are NOT included in the 3-page limit).

-- List of PRIOR CLIMATE CENTER PROPOSALS AND RESULTS
+- List of all PRIOR CLIMATE CENTER PROPOSALS AND RESULTS

 Please note the following:

-- Please read the FAQs section before proposal submission.
+- Please read the FAQs section and the new guidelines before proposal submission.

 - A single PI cannot be the lead PI on more than one proposal submission per RFP.